Attending the Procession

 When and where is it?

-The Portland All Souls River Procession is in early November, typically on the Saturday falling nearest to All Souls Day.
-The 4th annual procession will be 6pm Saturday, November 2nd, 2024.
+The Portland All Souls River Procession occurs in early November, typically on the Saturday falling nearest to All Souls Day.
+It is located in North Portland, Oregon by the Cathedral Park and St Johns neighborhoods.

 Event Schedule